 Likewise, in the case of last minute cancellations, especially for travel events, the fixed costs for purchased airfare and coach boats are generally non-refundable, and therefore need to paid for across a smaller number of sailors, which is not fair to those who signed up promptly and are attending.

 LISOT maintains a valid credit card on file in the event a sailor cancels and does not pay their fee.
-We have rarely ever charged a credit card for cancellation and strongly prefer payment by cash or check.
+You will receive an invoice by email which is payable by electronic funds transfer/ACH.

 To keep coaching fees as low as possible, we do not accept credit cards for regular LISOT coaching fees.